zuntan/svgclock-ad/readme.md

     - This app implements sub-second drawing processing by **requiring users to enable the widget update service**.
 		- We will continue researching this.

+# Caution

+This program's widget updates its display every less than one second.
+This can cause the battery to drain more quickly than when the device is not in use.

 # Screenshot

 - Activity